jaelliot/jaelliot/README.md

 ## What I'm Up To

-- 🔭 I'm currently bootstrapping my mental health startup's platform.
-We're building a service that aims to reduce the suicide rate.
+- 🔭 **Mental Health Startup**: I'm currently helping a family member bootstrap a platform that provides support and resources for mental health to contribute to suicide prevention.
+Our mission is to offer accessible help and foster a community where individuals can find the support they need during difficult times.
-- 🌱 Currently, I'm learning Golang and Nim and refining my skills in Kubernetes.
-I'm also developing a game as a personal hobby project.
+- 🌱 **Learning and Development**: I'm diving into Golang and Nim while honing my Kubernetes skills.
+Additionally, I'm working on a hobby project in game development, combining my passion for coding and creativity.
-- 💼 I'm looking for opportunities to collaborate on projects related to **BCIs** and **game development**.
-Right now, BCIs are where personal computers were in the 1980s.
-I'm eager to jump into this field before the rush.
+- 💼 **BCI and Game Development**: I'm looking for opportunities to collaborate on projects related to brain-computer interfaces and game development.
+I believe BCIs are at the cutting edge of technology, much like personal computers were in the 1980s, and I'm eager to be a part of this exciting field as it evolves.
 - I have a personal interest in the outdoors and fitness.

 ## Let's Connect and Collaborate